-Attachment 13-15: Other Relevant Documents (Optional)
+Attachment 16: Other Relevant Documents (Optional)

-Include here any other documents that may be relevant to the application (e.g., indirect cost rate agreement; letters of commitment or support that are dated and specifically indicate a commitment to the project/program, such as in-kind services, dollars, staff, space, or equipment; etc.).
+Include here any other documents that may be relevant to the application (e.g., indirect cost rate agreement; letters of commitment or support that are dated and specifically indicate a commitment to the project/program such as in-kind services, dollars, staff, space, or equipment; etc.).

-3. Dun and Bradstreet Data Universal Numbering System (DUNS) Number Transition to the Unique Entity Identifier (UEI) and System for Award Management (SAM)
+Dun and Bradstreet Data Universal Numbering System (DUNS) Number Transition to the Unique Entity Identifier (UEI) and System for Award Management (SAM)

 You must obtain a valid DUNS number, also known as the Unique Entity Identifier (UEI), and provide that number in the application.
 In April 2022, the DUNS number will be replaced by the UEI, a "new, non-proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
-For more details, visit the following pages: Planned UEI Updates in Grant Application Forms and General Service Administration's UEI Update.
+For more details, visit the following webpages: Planned UEI Updates in Grant Application Forms and General Service Administration's UEI Update.

-You must also register with SAM and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the agency under 2 CFR § 25.110(d)).
+You must register with SAM and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless you are an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or you have an exception approved by the agency under 2 CFR § 25.110(d)).
+For your SAM.gov registration, you must submit a notarized letter appointing the authorized Entity Administrator.

-If you are chosen as a recipient, HRSA would not make an award until you have complied with all applicable DUNS (or UEI) and SAM requirements and, if you have not fully complied with the requirements by the time HRSA is ready to make an award, you may be deemed not qualified to receive an award and use that determination as the basis for making an award to another applicant.
+If you are chosen as a recipient, HRSA will not make an award until you have complied with all applicable SAM requirements.
+If you have not fully complied with the requirements by the time HRSA is ready to make an award, you may be deemed not qualified to receive an award, and HRSA may use that determination as the basis for making an award to another applicant.